LiliaFramework/Lilia/documentation/docs/libraries/lia.webimage.md

 **Purpose**

 Downloads an image from the given URL and saves it inside the web-image cache.
-If the file already exists locally the callback fires immediately with the cached `Material`.
-On HTTP failure the callback receives `nil` and an error string.
+If the file already exists it will be replaced with the new download.
+Should the request fail the previous cached file is used and passed to the callback.

 **Parameters**